Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 🔹 *Ideal for users who value speed and simplicity in managing environments and packages together.*

-## Virtual environment support with Pip, Poetry, and UV

-Virtual environments are isolated environments that contain a specific Python interpreter, along with its own set of installed packages.
-They are crucial for managing dependencies, avoiding conflicts, and ensuring reproducibility across Python projects.

-Here's how Pip, Poetry, and UV approach virtual environment management:

-## Pip (Python's default installer)

-- Pip itself doesn’t manage virtual environments.
-Instead, it installs packages in whichever environment is currently active.

-- To use a virtual environment with Pip:

-<pre> ```bash # Create one with Python’s built-in venv module: python3 -m venv .venv # Activate it: # macOS/Linux: source .venv/bin/activate # Windows: .venv\Scripts\activate # Then install packages: pip install &lt;package&gt; ``` </pre>

-*🔹** Note: Pip is simple and flexible, but requires manual handling of the virtual environment.*

-## Poetry (Dependency and packaging manager)

-- Poetry seamlessly integrates virtual environment management.

-- When we run `poetry install` or `poetry add`, it:
-  - Creates a virtual environment (usually in a cache).
-  - Resolves dependencies.
-  - Installs them into that environment.

-- We can configure Poetry to store the virtual environment inside the project directory (rather than in the global cache) by adding this to your config.toml:
-<pre> ```toml [virtualenvs] in-project = true ``` </pre>

-- To activate the environment manually:
-<pre> ```bash poetry shell ``` </pre>

-🔹 *Poetry provides a polished experience with integrated dependency and environment management.*

-## UV (Ultra-fast Python package manager)

-- UV combines virtual environment creation and package installation into one streamlined workflow.
-- To create an environment:
-<pre> ```bash uv venv ``` </pre>

-- It auto-detects project environments and can also create one with a specific Python version:
-<pre> ```bash uv venv ``` </pre>

-- UV aims to be a faster alternative to tools like pip, venv, and even Poetry, especially for large dependency trees.

-🔹 *Ideal for users who value speed and simplicity in managing environments and packages together.*

 ## Benchmarking Python Dependency Installation: pip vs Poetry vs uv

 Choosing the right Python tool for dependency management can drastically impact the development speed[^6].
 We benchmarked three popular tools - pip, Poetry, and uv - to measure their performance for: